Order intake

 We are exploring pilot partnerships with distributors that want to improve route planning and dispatch operations.

-RoutePilot is an early-access product concept for wholesale and distribution operations.
+Routely AI is an early-access product for wholesale and distribution operations.
 The next step is a focused pilot with real dispatch data.